alexneo2003/playwright-azure-reporter/README.md

 **but you should define your Azure DevOps test case id in format `@[1]` where `1` is your test case id in square brackets and `@` is required prefix for playwright to recognize tags**

-**Since version 1.9.0 reporter allows you to use test tags as Playwright it implemented in version [1.42.0](https://playwright.dev/docs/test-annotations#tag-tests)**
-**You can define test cases ids in new format, but you still can use old format with test case id in test name**

 **Since version 1.11.0 reporter supports different authentication types via the `authType` option** **You can now specify `authType: 'pat'` for Personal Access Token (default) or `authType: 'accessToken'` for OAuth Access Token authentication.
 Existing configurations continue to work without changes.**